The Scorpion King: Rise of the Akkadian: Plot

 After defeating the Minotaur, Mathayus finds himself in the land of the Sphinx.
 After killing the Sphinx and entering the Netherworld he hears the voice of Ptar telling him of the Sword of Osiris.
 Mathayus gathers the pieces of the broken blade and takes them to Ptar's chambers, where Ptar fixes the Sword of Osiris and gives it to Mathayus, warning him to never let it fall into the wrong hands.
 On his way back into the land of the living he is stopped by Apep, who tells him he must die because no living man is allowed in the Netherworld.
 Mathayus defeats Apep and leaves.

 After leaving the Netherworld, Mathayus finds himself in Magus' gardens, and after making his way through and killing all opposition he arrives at the Tower of Babel, where Magus is said to reside.
 He scales the tower and finds Hammet at the top, who tells him that Magus still had troops in the mountains near his village, and kidnapped Jesup and Rama shortly after he left them.
 Mathayus cuts Hammet down with the Sword of Osiris, freeing him, but Hammet then attacks Mathayus and knocks him down.
 He reveals himself to be Magus in disguise, allowing him to surprise Mathayus and imprison him as well.
 He takes the Sword of Osiris and prepares to summon Set, the lord of Chaos and claim dominion over the world.
 He says he used Mathayus to enter the Netherworld and retrieve the Sword for him.
 Mathayus fights and defeats Magus, but Magus laughs at him, saying that in order to become Set, he needed to be defeated by his enemy.
 Thus, he transforms into Set and attempts to kill Mathayus and rule the world.
-However, Mathayus kills him with the Sword of Osiris and sets Jesup and Rama free.
+Mathayus ultimately kills him with the Sword of Osiris and sets Jesup and Rama free.
 The three brothers walk out and leave the tower as it explodes and releases a beacon of energy into the sky.